chamoji/chamoji.github.io/_posts/2014-05-30-EVO_Training_Week_1.markdown

 process.

 The main components are the following:

 - A way to capture data.
 - A way to analyze the data.
 - A way to get feedback based on changes you make from analysis.

-With saved replays I have come up with a simple cycle.
+With saved replays I have come up with a simple cycle:

 1. Netplay.
 Save replays that you believe are worth analyzing.
 2. Study those replays and take notes.
 3. Return to netplay and apply what you noted.
 Go to Step 1 as needed